azrafe7/elementZapper/README.md

 Get rid of annoying things on the internet.
 Hold SHIFT to continue zapping, or press ESC to quit zapper mode.

+You can also use Alt+Z to activate zapper mode (or configure an alternate shortcut key in the extension settings).

 Credits to https://github.com/gorhill/uBlock for the screen-unlocking functionality. ;D